saulpatinojr/Personal-WAFLens/README.md

 ## Important Notes

 - **Next.js `devIndicators.buildActivity` Deprecation**: The `devIndicators.buildActivity` option in `next.config.ts` is deprecated and has been removed.
 Please ensure your `next.config.ts` does not contain this property to avoid warnings or errors.
 The current configuration has been updated to reflect this change.
+- **Firebase Emulator Conflict**: There might be conflicts with the Next.js development server running on port 3000 and the Firebase emulator trying to use the same port.
+If you encounter issues, try running the Firebase emulator on a different port using `firebase emulators:start --port <other_port>`.
+Update the appropriate configurations if needed.